wirusas/GALUTINIS/README.md

 GALUTINIS

-The goal of this project is to implement an application to manage and get information about books.

 It will implement a back-end Spring Boot application and a front-end React application.

 APPLICATIONS:

 1. GALUTINIS-API:

-Web Java backend application exposes a Rest API to create, retrieve, edit and delete books.
+Web Java backend application exposes a Rest API.

-The application secured endpoints can just be accessed if a valid JWT access token is provided.
+The application's secured endpoints can just be accessed if a valid JWT access token is provided.

-order-api stores its data in H2 database.
+galutinis-api stores its data in H2 database.

 2. GALUTINIS-UI:

-  In order to access the application, a `user` or `admin` must login using his/her `username` and `password`.
+  In order to access the application `admin` must login using his/her `username` and `password`.
 All the requests coming from `front-end` to secured endpoints in `back-end` have the JWT access token.
-This token is generated when the `user` or `admin` logins.
+This token is generated when the `admin` logins.
+  `user` does not have to login, all data might be accessed without authorization.